 With modern, cutting-edge technology, it might be a surprising fact that the automotive industry still relies heavily on clay models for car designs.
 That might sound brutish, considering the advanced techniques designers have at their disposal.
 After all, companies like Ford can create vehicle platforms digitally so thoroughly they can run the cars through thousands of virtual crashes on super computers to eliminate inherent safety weak points.

-If that's the case, is clay still part of the design process because of backwards, outdated members of the industry?
+If that's the case, is clay car design still part of the process because of backwards, outdated members of the industry?
 Some might make that assumption, but it's an oversimplification of reality.
 After all, even Tesla Motors, which loves to point out any perceived outdated practices in the industry, uses clay models in the design process.

 Another Tool in the Box